Zilker01/Zilker01/README.md

 ## Hi there 👋

+I'm Cris, or Zilker, a Computer Science undergraduate student based in Chile.
+I'm currently trying to expand my knowledge about databases and cybersecurity.
+While i'm a student, on my free time I like to study more about these topics!

+### 🛠️ Technologies & Tools
+Python • Java • C • SQL • Git • Linux
 <!--
 **Zilker01/Zilker01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.